bloomreach-forge/bloomreach-forge.github.io/src/site/markdown/checklist.md

 ### 4. Use project pom as parent
 Use the project pom `org.onehippo.cms7:hippo-cms7-project` as a parent to the plugin project.
-It provides a number of standard pom sections and has some basic dependencies defined that are common to all BloomReach projects.
+It provides a number of standard pom sections and has some basic dependencies defined that are common to all Bloomreach projects.

 The release pom `org.onehippo.cms7:hippo-cms7-release` is extended from that and defines too much (like standard plugin versions, Cargo configuration) to be used as parent pom.
 It is meant for implementation (end) projects.